halide/Halide/apps/renderscript/README.md

 ---

 1) 'build.sh' script will build and deploy sample Java application to the connected device.
+It needs apache ant and Android SDK available in the path.
 Results of the run are written to the device log, so script ends with 'adb logcat', which will contains those results.

 2) Invoking 'make' will build and run C++ sample app with same tests as above,